blastomussa/blastomussa.dev/content/posts/cloudiq-sdk/index.md

 	export USERNAME="example@example.com"
 	export PASSWORD="Password123456"
 	```
-	An alternative method is to use a config.ini file containing the credentials and retrive them using the configparser module.
+	An alternative method is to use a config.ini file containing the credentials and retrieve them using the configparser module.
 	```
 	import configparser
 	from cloudiq import CloudIQ